vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 ## Fetch Vertex property

 Use `FETCH PROP ON` to return a (list of) vertex's properties.
-Currently, you can get multiple vertices' properties with the same tag in one sentence.
+Currently, you can get multiple vertices' properties with the same tag in one statement.

 ```ngql
 FETCH PROP ON <tag_name> <vertex_id_list> [YIELD [DISTINCT] <return_list>]